Geometric Analysis of Magnetic Labyrinthine Stripe Evolution via Deep Learning Segmentation: Results

 \section{Results}

-\subsection{Dark Area}
+\subsection{Dark area}

 From the U-Net segmented images, the area occupied by the dark region was estimated (Fig.~\ref{fig:dark_region_area}).
-Measurements from the positive annealing protocol are marked with “+”, while those from the negative protocol are marked with “-”.
+Measurements from the positive annealing protocol ($\sigma \in \{+\}$) are marked with “+”, while those from the negative protocol ($\sigma \in \{-\}$) are marked with “-”.
 Results for both protocols were averaged over six trials each, with the standard deviation shown as a shaded region.
 An interleaved pattern emerged in both the positive and negative sequences, depending on whether the measurement is Type~A (plotted in orange), where the applied field is aligned with the magnetization of the black region, or Type~B (plotted in blue), where it is aligned with the magnetization of the white region.

-Magnetic moments couple to the external magnetic field via Zeeman coupling and energetically favor alignment with the field.
+The area of a dark region---corresponding to a ferromagnetic domain---is governed by the interplay between the external magnetic field and competing spin interactions.
+In both quench and annealing protocols, the applied field plays a central role in shaping domain morphology through the Zeeman coupling, which energetically favors alignment of magnetic moments with the field.
+Another key contribution in thin-film systems is the magnetic anisotropy energy, which tends to align magnetic moments perpendicular to the film plane.
+The emergence of stripe patterns in such thin films reflects a competition between interactions at different length scales.
+Short-range exchange favors uniform spin alignment and thus large domains, while long-range dipole–dipole interactions penalize net out-of-plane magnetization, promoting alternating up- and down-magnetized regions.
+This frustration stabilizes a modulated stripe phase, with a characteristic width set by the balance between exchange, which favors broader domains, and dipolar interactions, which favor finer alternation.

 During imaging, the magnetic field is zero, and thus an equal distribution of dark and bright areas is expected.
 Meanwhile, the annealing protocol involves a magnetic field quench and the majority of magnetic moments align with the field direction before the quench.
 This is particularly pronounced in the early stages, where fields above the saturation field are applied, driving the YIG film into a fully-polarized state.
 Due to the memory effect of the system, an imbalance between the dark and bright domain areas is observed.
 For instance, in Type~A measurements, a larger dark domain area is observed compared to Type~B.